About the Program

 If you would like to participate in this program:

-- Please enclose a check for $35.00, which will cover administrative costs.
+- Please include a check OR cash for $35.00 to cover administrative costs.
 This fee is non-refundable.
 There is no other cost for this program.
 Checks should be made payable to International House.

-- Please return the completed application with your $35.00 program fee by the deadline on the application.
-Late applications will not be accepted.
+- Please return the completed application with your $35.00 program fee as soon as possible.

 Upon receiving your application, we will send you a confirmation letter with further information about the program and directions to International House.